technique

 What it is

-The purl stitch is worked with the yarn at the front of the work.
-Together with knit stitch, it builds stockinette, ribbing and many textured stitch patterns.
+The purl stitch is worked with the yarn at the front.
+Together with knit stitch, it creates ribbing, textured patterns and the wrong side of flat stockinette.

 How Ruke patterns use it